How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 Alternative and specialist lenders

 Alternative lenders use technology to underwrite businesses faster and on different criteria.
-They typically: make decisions in 24–48 hours; use open banking data and accounting software integrations; and have more tolerance for sectors banks avoid.
+They typically: make decisions in 24–48 hours; use open banking data and accounting software integrations.

 The trade-off is usually rate: alternative lenders price for the risk profile of businesses they serve, and the cost of capital is typically higher than a secured bank term loan.
 For businesses that need capital quickly, don't have property to pledge, or need a revolving (not a one-off) facility, alternative lenders are often the most appropriate starting point.